matatk/agrip/audioquake/manuals/development-manual-part04.md

 ## How? (for developers)

 It's easy\!
 You need to package up all the files required by your mod, in a particular way, then create an INI file to describe your mod to the installer.
-Here is how…
+Here is how&hellip;

 1. Ensure that you have packaged up all the files your mod needs (sound, progs, models, maps, graphics) into the correct directory structure below your *AudioQuake* parent directory.